top of page

 Push:

-Incorporating pushing movements helps with everyday tasks like opening heavy doors or pushing furniture.
+Used when opening heavy doors or pushing furniture.

 Icon for Pull Movement